 Yay!

 Soap Spangled Games is a new, family owned and operated Limited Liability Company.
 We produce a range of video games designed to run on a variety of platforms.
-We target Linux, Android, Oculus Quest, and Microsoft Windows.
+We target Linux, Oculus Quest, and Microsoft Windows.
 With Google's upcoming developer policy change, we may stop developing for Android.